Abhijeetrana11/Diabities-Predictor/README.md

   # Project Structure #
    This project has four major parts : <br />
-   1. model.py : This contains code fot our Machine Learning model to predict the chances of a patient having Diabetes. <br />
+   1. model : This contains pickle files for our Machine Learning model to predict the chances of a patient having Diabetes. <br />
    2. app.py: This contains Flask APIs that receives patient's details through GUI or API calls, computes the precited value based on our model and predicts whether the  patient has Diabetes or not. <br />
    3. templates: This folder contains the HTML template to allow user to enter various fields inorder to know his chances of having        disease.  <br />
    4. static: It contains the CSS part of the project.  <br />